zhichunguo/zhichunguo.github.io/_pages/about.md

 My research interests span artificial intelligence, machine learning, and data science.
 During my Ph.D., I focused on enhancing graph neural networks for real-world applications, particularly in chemistry and link prediction tasks.
 Recently, I've begun exploring large language models (LLMs) and machine learning models for broader scientific applications, such as bioinformatics.

 <span style="color:red">[Prospective PhD Students and Interns]</span> I am actively seeking highly-motivated Ph.D. students and interns to work on machine learning and AI4Science problems.
-If you are interested in working with me, please send me an email at zcguo[at]uw[dot]edu with your CV, transcripts, and a brief introduction of your research interests and experience.
+If you are interested in working with me, please send me an email at zhichun[dot]guo[at]emory[dot]edu with your CV, transcripts, and a brief introduction of your research interests and experience.

 ## **News**